ivujevic/fast_alignment/Readme.md

 tachyon.

 ## Running
-There are three options in which you can run your application.
+There are three modes in which you can run this application.
 Use `makedb` if you want to set up reduced database.
 If you run

 `$ tachyon makedb -d nr.fa -r reduced_nr`